Trigger Integration Guide

 "title": "BTC dump after CPI data",

-"payload": "CPI higher than expected at 3.5%.
+"analysis": "CPI higher than expected at 3.5%.
 BTC dropped 2.4% in 15 minutes.",

-"tags": ["btc", "cpi", "macro"]
+"tags": ["btc", "cpi", "macro"],

 }